-While you can see the Monroe Street Bridge from the SkyRide, you'll also want to take the time to cross this historic bridge on foot during your trip.
+While you can see the Monroe Street Bridge from the SkyRide, take the time to cross this historic bridge on foot during your trip.
 Built in 1911, the current Monroe Street Bridge is the third constructed on this site and the longest lasting version.
 Now, it's a unique place to walk and see some pretty stellar views of the Spokane River, including the waterfall below the bridge.

 Access to the Monroe Street Bridge is available via a trail that leads from Riverfront Park.
 Connecting the north and south side of the city, the Monroe Street Bridge also grants visitors to a variety of great attractions.
-On the north side of the river, you can stop in at the Alpine Bakery Company to grab some tasty confections, and on the south side you can stop by the Historic Davenport hotel, explore the Patsy Clark Mansion nearby, or take a trip to the Northwest Museum of Arts and Culture.
+On the north side of the river, stop in at the Alpine Bakery Company to grab some tasty confections, and on the south side you can stop by the Historic Davenport hotel, explore the Patsy Clark Mansion nearby, or take a trip to the Northwest Museum of Arts and Culture.

-In addition to exhibits from the museum's own collection, you can enjoy the ever-changing special exhibitions featuring local Northwest culture and history.
+In addition to exhibits from the museum's own collection, enjoy the ever-changing special exhibitions featuring local Northwest culture and history.
 A tour of Campbell House, the Neoclassical Revival home of prominent Spokane citizens that's located next door to the Northwest Museum of Arts and Culture, is included with museum admission.

 Spokane is a great city for golfers.
 Whether you just want to sneak in a single round during your visit or you want to make golf the focus of your entire vacation, you'll find many challenging courses in and around the city.